Metabolism and weight loss: How you burn calories

 Don't look to dietary supplements for help in burning calories or weight loss.
 Products that claim to speed up your metabolism are often more hype than help, and some may cause undesirable or even dangerous side effects.

-Dietary supplement manufacturers aren't required by the Food and Drug Administration to prove that their products are safe or effective, so view these products with caution and skepticism.
+Dietary supplement manufacturers aren't required by the U.S. Food and Drug Administration to prove that their products are safe or effective, so view these products with caution.
 Always let your doctors know about any supplements you take.

 There's no easy way to lose weight.
 The foundation for weight loss continues to be based on physical activity and diet.
 Take in fewer calories than you burn, and you lose weight.